 I am a quantitative sociologist who works on social inequality and intergenerational mobility with a particular interest in how the education system contributes to shaping patterns of inequality and mobility.
-I have published papers on these topics in leading peer-reviewed journals such as Social Forces, European Sociological Review, and British Journal of Sociology.
+I have published papers on these topics in leading peer-reviewed journals such as Social Forces, Social Science Research, European Sociological Review, and British Journal of Sociology.

 Currently, my work revolves around the following four areas of research:

 1. Covid-19 learning loss (Postdoc project funded by Spar Nord Fonden)